RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-08-02-diversity-scholarship-program.md

 #### Interested in sponsoring more people?

 The more financial support we receive, we can give scholarships to more people.
-Therefore, if you are a company or person and want to provide financial resources for more scholarships you can write to <a mailto="organizers@rubyconf.co">organizers@rubyconf.co</a>.
+Therefore, if you want to provide more people with scholarships you [buy scholars tickets here](https://ti.to/colombia-dev/rubyconf-colombia-2016/with/9giva-ioe2q).

 See you in Medellin!